Pengrey/RE/RE/RE/Project_1/Report.md

 # CTT
 ## Static Analysis
-### Manifest
+### Android Manifest
 #### Activities
 The first step in our static analysis of the CTT app involved examining its manifest file.
 The manifest provides important information about the application, such as its package name, version number, and the permissions it requires to run.
+This file is always present in the .apk (in some way or another), since it is needed by the android system for the application to work, which makes it a valuable entrypoint to gain understanding of the application.
+Particularly so due to Android's inner workings, as the app's interactions with the rest of the system (Access to hardware, event listeners...) must be detailed in the file.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <manifest xmlns:android="http://schemas.android.com/apk/res/android" android:versionCode="95" android:versionName="1.0.960" android:hardwareAccelerated="true" android:compileSdkVersion="33" android:compileSdkVersionCodename="13" package="pt.ctt.outsystems.CTT" platformBuildVersionCode="33" platformBuildVersionName="13">